Massachusetts Dog Bite & Animal Attack Lawyer

 Broken bones, brain damage, spinal cord damage, scars, nerve damage, rabies, and more.
 Disfigurement and emotional effects are also a common phenomena in canine attacks.

 An animal attack lawyer can help you get compensation for medical bills and loss of wages.
 They may also be able to recover compensation for non-economic damages such as emotional trauma and any physical pain endured.
-If the animal attack leads to death, the surviving loved ones can file a claim for wrongful death damages with the help of an animal attack attorney.
+If the animal attack leads to death, the surviving loved ones can file a claim for

 What claim options do I have?